mohdmuiz11/WashNClean/README.md

   - MapView is used to display Map in the "Location" page in the application for users to find a WashNClean near their premises
 - Weather
   - Weather API will be used to provide weather data for the users in the application
-- Search API
+- Site Search
-  - Search API is used to let user use the search function to do a local search within the application
+  - Search API is used to let user use the search function to do a local search within Weather screen inside the application

 ## 5.0 Sequence Diagram of The Application
 > - Login and Register